Grays Peak and Torreys Peak, Grays Peak Trailhead, Summit County - Eagle County - Clear Creek County, Colorado

 The Grays Peak National Recreation Trail scales Stevens Gulch into the upper valley, where it splits for Grays Peak and the saddle between the summits.
 The following describes clockwise travel to Grays, crosses the saddle to Torreys, and returns by a connector trail to form a lollipop loop:

-The trail crosses Stevens Gulch Creek and climbs steadily on a wide, rocky path through the vestiges of treeline.
-Travel moderates from .8 miles (11,890') - 1.7 miles (12,245'), a chance to make up time in advance of more demanding sections ahead.
+The trail crosses Stevens Gulch Creek and climbs steadily on a wide, rocky path through the last of treeline.
+Travel is moderate from .8 miles (11,890') - 1.7 miles (12,245'), a chance to make up time in advance of more demanding sections ahead.

 In 1.7 miles (12,245') the trail steepens up the north side of a divisive ridge in the upper valley; once over it bends east and south again on a more assertive climb into the tundra.The trail curls several times toward the valley-center on a rugged path, pressing steeply in spurts to the split for Grays Peak and Torreys Peak (2.8 miles : 13,273').